Towel Plank and Knee-in

 - 1

-Start in a plank position with your hands on a towel, toes digging into the ground, and your body in a straight line from head to heels.
+Start in a high plank position with your hands directly under your shoulders, body forming a straight line from head to heels.

 - 2